thhuyen/Landing-Page-Ceramic/README.md

   - `user.js`
   - `cart.js`
 - The image, name and price of product will be saved to localStorage when clicking the item from `home.html`.
 These values will be pass to detail.html and render it to screen.
+- When clicking "BUY IT NOW" button, data will appear at `payment` file.

 _**A list of product items in one of a page (10 points)**_
   - It's in home page (`home.html`)